ndarville/workfolio/README.md

 For this reason, it never hurts to have a backup of `links.yml` somewhere else, should you manage to pull what I just described.

-Never underestimate your ability to do something obscenely dumb, especially when the hour’s late, or when when alcohol is involved.
+Never underestimate your ability to do something obscenely dumb, especially when the hour’s late or alcohol is involved.

 Can I set up automated tweets about new articles?
 -------------------------------------------------
 With [IFTTT][], yes.

-1. Create an IFTTT user
+1. [Create an IFTTT user][ifttt-create]
 2. Use this [IFTTT recipe][] and replace the field `Field URL`

         https://ndarville.github.io/feed.atom